hillaliy/homebridge-midea-lan/README.md

 <!-- [![verified-by-homebridge](https://badgen.net/badge/homebridge/verified/purple)](https://github.com/homebridge/homebridge/wiki/Verified-Plugins) -->

-# This project is still on development.
+# The project will not continue development

 Programming is not easy.
 If you like this plugin or want to contribute to future development, a donation will help. <a target="blank" href="https://www.paypal.me/hillaliy"><img src="https://img.shields.io/badge/PayPal-Donate-blue.svg?logo=paypal"/></a><br>